Merzasphor/MWSE/docs/source/references/mwse-mwscript/actor.md

 This function allows the forced activation of one reference onto another.
 Unlike the vanilla `Activate` function, this allows variable input and will work even when `OnActivate` hasn't been triggered in the script.

+!!! note
-.. note:: Unlike the vanilla activate function, the reference is the actor that will activate something, rather than the object to activate.
+	Unlike the vanilla activate function, the reference is the actor that will activate something, rather than the object to activate.

 ??? example "Force the PC to Activate"
 	```